Mariners Sunday mailbag: How does Kyle Seager’s hot streak impact his chances of being traded?

 Given the baseball that MLB has rolled out each year, bur particularly this season, you’d have extend the fences back 25-30 feet to feel the difference you are discussing.
 Hitters are stronger than ever with a better understanding of how to lift and drive pitches, particularly off of pitch-to-contact pitchers.
 Also the concept of small ball, particularly bunting, has diminished for all teams because the value of one out is higher than the value of 90 feet in most situations.

 With Jerry Dipoto as the general manager, it’s impossible to say that anyone is certain to be on the roster next season.
 But the Mariners really haven’t got much value out of Tuivalala until this last month.
-He made just give appearances last season after being acquired and then getting injured.
+He made just five appearances last season after being acquired and then getting injured.

 He’s been solid since his return, posting a 1-0 record with a 1.26 ERA with 16 strikeouts and five walks in 14 1/3 innings pitched.
-The Mariners think that a normal offseason where he’s conditioning and not recovering will bump his velocity back up to around 95 mph next season.
+The Mariners think that a normal offseason where he’s conditioning and not recovering will bump his velocity back up to sit around 95 mph next season.

 Tuivailala enters his first year of arbitration eligibility and given how much time he’s missed, he should be quite affordable next season.
 The Mariners have three years of club control for Tuivailala so they can keep him around and he could be a veteran reliever/potential closer by 2022.
 They certainly shouldn’t trade him this offseason since his value is much lower than if he has a full season in 2020.

 I think you mean Ben Gamel, who was recently recalled by the Brewers from Class AAA Nashville.
 It’s not an unfair comparison.
 They are both left-handed hitters and throw with their left hand.
-They are both versatile outfielders that can play centerfield, but might not be elite defenders at that key position.
-They are hitters that understand the strike zone but don’t have big power profiles.
+They are both versatile outfielders who can play centerfield, but might not be elite defenders at that key position.
+They are hitters who understand the strike zone but don’t have big power profiles.
 They both made their MLB debuts late in their 24-year-old season, though Gamel was a high-school draft pick, who had seven years of pro experience, while Fraley was drafted out of LSU and is in his fourth year of professional baseball.

 And, yes, they are good at growing hair on their heads and faces.